 Other safety precautions include keeping tools in working order, using power tools with a ground-fault circuit interrupter (GFCI) to avoid electrical shock, and employing air monitors in oxygen-deficient areas.

 Tip #3: Invest in Health & Safety Training

 Follow company safety protocol

 Plumber techs need to stay up-to-date on their skills, through continued education and on-site work experience.
-They should also possess proper safety gear and equipment to do their job safely.
+As discussed in tip #1, they should also possess proper safety gear and equipment to do their job correctly.

 “It has been the continual investment in our people that has really been the driving force behind our growth,” Peterman says.